Finding Home: The House on Mango Street

 Essential Questions

-• How does a person’s environment shape their identity?
+• How does a person's environment shape their identity and their sense of belonging?

-• How do gender expectations define a person’s experience of the world and dreams for the future?
+• How do gender expectations impact a person's experience of the world and their dreams for the future?

 Enduring Understandings